Reform Club: Literary associations

 Besides having had many distinguished members from the literary world, including William Makepeace Thackeray and Arnold Bennett, the Reform played a role in some significant events, such as the feud between Oscar Wilde's friend and literary executor Robbie Ross and Wilde's ex-lover Lord Alfred Douglas.
 In 1913, after discovering that Lord Alfred had taken lodgings in the same house as himself with a view to stealing his papers, Ross sought refuge at the club, from where he wrote to Edmund Gosse, saying that he felt obliged to return to his rooms "with firearms".

-Harold Owen, the brother of Wilfred Owen, called on Siegfried Sassoon at the Reform after Wilfred's death, and Sassoon himself wrote a poem entitled "Lines Written at the Reform Club", which was printed for members at Christmas 1920.
+Harold Owen, the brother of Wilfred Owen, called on Siegfried Sassoon at the Reform after Wilfred's death.
+Sassoon wrote a poem entitled "Lines Written at the Reform Club", which was printed for members at Christmas 1920.

 Appearances in popular culture and literature

 Books

-The Reform Club appears in Anthony Trollope's novel Phineas Finn (1867).
+The Reform Club appears in Anthony Trollope's 1867 novel Phineas Finn.
 This eponymous main character becomes a member of the club and there acquaints Liberal members of the House of Commons, who arrange to get him elected to an Irish parliamentary borough.
-The book is one of the political novels in the Palliser series, and the political events it describes are a fictionalized account of the build-up to the Second Reform Act (passed in 1867) which effectively extended the franchise to the working classes.
+The book is one of the political novels in the Palliser series.
+The political events it describes are a fictionalized account of the build-up to the Second Reform Act, passed in 1867, which effectively extended the franchise to the working classes.

-The club also appears in Jules Verne's Around the World in Eighty Days (published in 1872, as a novel in 1873); the protagonist, Phileas Fogg, is a member of the Reform Club who sets out to circumnavigate the world on a bet from his fellow members, beginning and ending at the club.
+The club appears in Jules Verne's Around the World in Eighty Days, published in 1872, as a novel in 1873.
+The protagonist, Phileas Fogg, is a member of the Reform Club.
+He sets out to circumnavigate the world on a bet from his fellow members, beginning and ending at the club.

 The Reform Club was used as a meeting place for MI6 operatives in Part 3, Chapter 1, p.
 83ff of Graham Greene's spy novel The Human Factor (1978, Avon Books, ISBN 0-380-41491-0).

 The Reform Club and its Victorian era celebrity chef Alexis Soyer play pivotal roles in MJ Carter's mystery novel The Devil's Feast (2016, Fig Tree, ISBN 978-0-241-14636-1).

+The club features in the fourth chapter of Robert Galbraith’s seventh Cormoran Strike novel, The Running Grave.

+The Filipino novel Revolution: 80 Days (2022) also featured the Reform Club as the affiliation of its protagonist, the British gentleman Richard Haze.